ibc/protoo-website/source/index.html.md

 ### WebSocketTransport

-Created when calling `accept()` within the `connectionrequest` event of the `WebSocketServer`, it represents an established WebSocket connection with a client.
+Created when calling `accept()` within the `connectionrequest` event of the `WebSocketServer`.
+It represents an established WebSocket connection with a client.

 No public API is exposed.